Creepshow 2: The Hitch-hiker

 Annie Lansing, an adulterous Maine businesswoman, wakes up and gets out of bed after sleeping with her gigolo lover.
 Annie realizes that she only has 15 minutes before her attorney husband George arrives home, so she hops into her car and races for home several miles away.
 A spilled ember from her cigarette causes Annie to lose control at a slippery corner, where she runs down a Dover-bound hitchhiker.
 Seeing that no one witnessed the incident, Annie takes off and doesn't look back.
 Shortly after she leaves, however, the area is crowded with a truck driver, a pair of passersby, and George, who reports the hit-and-run to the police.

 Miles away, Annie thinks about what she has done and briefly considers turning herself in but ultimately concludes that no one has anything on her and thinks that everything will be fine.
 Before she can continue, however, the hitchhiker suddenly appears outside her window and utters "Thanks for the ride, lady!", a line he repeats throughout the story.
 Annie speeds off in terror, but the hitchhiker reaches through the sunroof and grabs her.
 She drives off the road and through the woods, where she knocks the hitchhiker off the roof with a low hanging branch.
 The hitchhiker appears again, opening the door to the passenger seat.
 Annie shoots him with a revolver multiple times but fails to kill him.
 She manages to kick him out of the car and run him over repeatedly.
 The hitchhiker then climbs onto the hood and pulls up his "DOVER" sign, which now reads "You killed me."
 Annie again loses control of the car and drives off the road, down a hill, and into a tree.
 Annie repeatedly slams the hitchhiker into the same tree, knocking herself out in the process.

 A while later, Annie awakens from her accident.
 Not seeing the hitchhiker anywhere, Annie believes the experience was all a nightmare, so she gets back on the road and drives home, actually getting there before George.
 As she begins to step out of her car, the hitchhiker, gruesomely mangled and still uttering "Thanks for the ride, lady!", crawls out from under the car and attacks her.
 The garage door swings shut as the interior begins to fill with smoke.

 Sometime later, George finally arrives home to find Annie in her still-running car, dead from carbon monoxide poisoning.
 The hitchhiker's bloodied "DOVER" sign sits in her lap.
+The Creep is heard telling the lesson about never picking up hitchhikers....on the hood of your car.